 # ::1 localhost

 To access the hosts file using the file explorer you simply need to log in to an administrator account and enter %SystemRoot%\System32\drivers\etc\ into the address bar.
-The hosts file should be there.
-If it is not, it may be hidden.
+If it is not there, it may be hidden.
 Follow this guide to show hidden files in Windows.

 If you do not have administrator permission, you will receive an error like this:

 Note: You must have administrator privileges to access and edit the hosts file.
-If you do not run Notepad under administrator privileges, you will only get to view the hosts file and you will be unable to save your changes to the appropriate folder.
-Any changes you make to the hosts file will not work unless it is saved in the correct location – saving it in the Documents folder will not allow you to block websites using the hosts file.
+If you do not run Notepad under administrator privileges, you will only get to view the file and you will be unable to save your changes to the appropriate folder.
+Any changes you make will not work unless it is saved in the correct location – saving it in the Documents folder will not allow you to block websites using the hosts file.

 There are multiple ways to block users from accessing certain websites.
 Editing the hosts file in Windows is a viable method for blocking websites on a per-device basis, however to properly manage web filtering policies across multiple devices on a network you will need a centralized web filter.